 California Occupational Health Indicators

-Occupational health indicators are a set of statistics that help explain the current state of worker health.
-The Occupational Health Branch worked with several other states and the National Institute for Occupational Safety and Health (NIOSH) to develop a set of Occupational Health Indicators (“Indicators”).
-These Indicators are used to measure work-related injuries, illnesses, exposures, and other factors that can influence worker health.
-Each Indicator was selected because it is important to public health and can be calculated using a data source that is readily available for most states.
+The Occupational Health Branch has worked with other states, the National Institute for Occupational Safety and Health (NIOSH), and the Council of State and Territorial Epidemiologists (CSTE) to develop a set of Occupational Health Indicators ("Indicators").
+Indicators are statistics that measure work-related injuries, illnesses, exposures, and other factors that can influence worker health.
+Each indicator was selected because it is important to public health and can be calculated using a data source that is readily available.

-- Use the Indicators to guide our efforts to prevent workplace injury and illness in California.
+- Guide our efforts to prevent workplace injury and illness in California.

 California Occupational Health Indicators report for 2008-2013 (PDF) to see the latest data.

 If you are having difficulty accessing any of these documents please email the Occupational Health Branch to request this information in an alternate format.